Introduction goes here

 32

-Renewed as previously recorded, and John de Tamworth received the attorneys.
+Reissued because it was sealed in another manner, 1 and John de Tamworth received the attorneys.

 33

-Letters of protection with clause volumus for one year for the same Richard [de Vernon].
+Letters of protection with clause volumus for one year for the same Richard [de Vernon] .

 By bill of p.s.